Blequi/binarytree/README.md

 ```

 ### clear
-* *Description*: removes all the elements from the binary tree
+* *Description*: removes all the elements from the binary tree.
 * *Signature*: ```clear()```
     * *return (void)*
 * *Example*: